flare-labs-ltd/fasset-bots-deploy/README.md

 # FASSET Bot Deploy

-IMPORTANT: Not working yet because docker images are not yet available.
+IMPORTANT: docker images for fasset-bots and fasset-agent-ui must be currently created manually.
+I must find a hosting for docker image deployment.

 ## Requirements
 Docker version 25.0.4 or higher.